nicolagi/muscle/README.md

 ## Motivation

-Ever since I read about Plan 9 and the possibility of having the same experience on any machine participating in a Plan 9 cluster, I longed for that experience in the operating systems I use (mainly Linux, with plan9port, sometimes a 9front VM).
+Ever since I read about Plan 9 and the possibility of having the same data on any machine participating in a Plan 9 cluster, I longed for that experience in the operating systems I use (mainly Linux, with plan9port, sometimes a 9front VM these days).

 I believe that one should try to find already existing software before embarking on writing something new.
 At some point I found out